Nirmala1-2/M3_Wiper-Control-System/1_Requirements/Readme.md

  ---

-## 4W's & 1H and S.W.O.T analysis is in the below table
+## 4W's & 1H and SWOT analysis is in the below table

 # | 4W's & 1H |
  __What__